 3) Use a Fluoride-Based Mouth Rinse

 Most mouthwashes will feel like you’re making your mouth fresh, but few actually do!
 Alcohol-based mouthwash feels nice immediately after rinsing, but in many cases can actually contribute to bad breath.
 Alcohol cleanses your mouth of good and bad bacteria, leaving you feeling fresh for a little while, but creates the wrong balance of bacteria in your mouth.
 After a time, this imbalance can contribute to bad breath, and impact your oral health

 Instead, it’s always best to use fluoride-based mouthwashes, like those used by dentists.
-These will do a far better job at handling bad breath, as well as improving you overall oral health!
+These will do a far better job of handling bad breath, as well as improving your overall oral health!